 If you are struggling with your mental health, you might find the following organisations helpful:

 - Every Mind Matters provides simple tips and advice to take care of your mental health, including while staying at home.

 - Mental Health Foundation has information and resources to help you look after your mental health, including podcasts and videos.

 - Mind also has lots of tips to help you look after your wellbeing while you are staying at home.

-- Samaritans have information if you're worried about your mental health during the coronavirus outbreak, including practical ways to help yourself cope.
+- Samaritans and Samaritans Scotland have information if you're worried about your mental health during the coronavirus outbreak, including practical ways to help yourself cope.

 - GOV.UK has covid-19 guidance for the public on mental health and wellbeing.

 - The CovidWellbeingNI online hub provides information, self-help guides and access to mental health and wellbeing support for people in Northern Ireland.

 - SAMH (the Scottish Association for Mental Health) has a coronavirus mental health information hub.